Stein's method for multivariate Brownian approximations of sums under dependence: Introduction

-is independent of the collection of vectors $(X_i)_{i=1}^n$ from the previous point; \item the numbers $\lambda_j$ are such that $\lambda_j\leq n$ \end{itemize} and a correlated $p$-dimensional Brownian Motion.
-The bound is presented in Theorem \ref{local3} and provides a substantial extension of the result of \cite{diffusion}, which bounds the rate of convergence in the classical, one-dimensional Donsker's invariance principle. \item A result similar to Theorem \ref{local3}, improving the bound therein for piecewise constant processes $\mathbf{Y}_n$ at the cost of restricting the class of test functions with respect to which the bound holds.
-This is provided in Proposition \ref{proposition_weak}. \item Two novel functional central limit theorems invloving the number of exceedances in the multidimensional $m$-scans process, together with bounds on the rate of convergence, presented in Example \ref{ex_exceedances} and Example \ref{ex_exceedances1}. \item A novel bound on the rate of convergence in the functional central limit theorem for non-degenerate, bivariate U-statistics (for a classical proof of the theorem see, for instance, \cite{hall}), which is presented in Theorem \ref{theorem_u_stats}. \item A technical result, presented in Proposition \ref{prop_m}, showing that our bounds' converging to zero implies weak convergence of the underlying processes with respect to the Skorokhod and uniform topologies.
+is independent of the collection of vectors $(X_i)_{i=1}^n$ from the previous point; \end{itemize} and a correlated $p$-dimensional Brownian motion.
+The bound is presented in Theorem \ref{local3} and provides a substantial extension of the result of \cite{diffusion}, which bounds the rate of convergence in the classical, one-dimensional Donsker's invariance principle. \item A novel functional central limit theorem involving the number of exceedances in the multidimensional $m$-scans process, together with bounds on the rate of convergence, presented in the example in Section \ref{ex_exceedances}. \item A novel bound on the rate of convergence in the functional central limit theorem for non-degenerate, bivariate U-statistics (for a classical proof of the theorem see, for instance, \cite{hall}), which is presented in Theorem \ref{theorem_u_stats}. \item A technical result, presented in Proposition \ref{prop_m}, showing that our bounds' converging to zero implies weak convergence of the underlying processes with respect to the Skorokhod and uniform topologies.
 This result is a direct extension of \cite[Proposition 3.1]{functional_combinatorial} to the multidimensional setting. \end{enumerate} We provide explicit values for all the constants appearing in our bounds.
 To our best knowledge, none of the authors who have considered functional approximations with Stein's method so far has done so.
 We do it as we hope that this will make our results more powerful when used in applications.

 The technique which is central in obtaining all the bounds is Stein's method.